vponomaryov/crspy/README.rst

     $ python3 -m crspy.img_builder

-It creates images with graphs per each month of each available year and puts it them to 'data/year_%year%' dirs.
+To build images only for specific year run following:

+    $ python3 -m crspy.img_builder year=2017

+To build images only for specific month of a year run following:

+    $ python3 -m crspy.img_builder year=2017 month=11